devbis/z03mmc/README.md

 1. Flash the firmware
 2. Enable pairing mode on Zigbee coordinator
 3. In case it is not joining, close the RESET and GND contacts on the board for 3 seconds to reset Zigbee settings.
-Replug the battery may require.
+Replug the battery may require
-4. It introduces itself as Heiman STHM-I1H model to match the model in zigbee2mqtt and other controller software tools
+4. For zigbee2mqtt you need to add custom converter if you use version 1.33.1 or earlier

 ## License